PromptLabs/Prompt-Hacking-Resources/CONTRIBUTING.md

 - **Neutral & clear:** Use plain language that's easy to understand.
 Avoid hype or overly technical jargon.
 - **Keep it simple:** Follow basic Markdown formatting for headers, lists, and links.
 - **Be Detailed Where Needed:** Don't hesitate to add context so readers of all levels can understand your changes.

-## Licensing and Attribution

-By contributing, you agree that your work will be released under the [MIT License](LICENSE).